ingewortel/artistoo/DOCS-README.txt

 Quick Start
 =========================

+Before you start, go to mustache-web and type 'npm install' there; this will install dependencies that are necessary for the website only.

 The website is built from this folder by typing "make".
 Here's a few things you might wish to do: